sebastian89n/code-learning-hub/algorithms/README.md

 - **Average Case:** `O(n^2)` - The number of comparisons and shifts grows quadratically with the number of elements.
 - **Worst Case:** `O(n^2)` - Occurs when the array is sorted in reverse order.
 - **Space Complexity:** `O(1)` - Only a constant amount of additional space is required.

-### In-Place Algorithm

-Insertion sort is an in-place sorting algorithm.
-It sorts the array in place, requiring only a constant amount of additional memory space O(1) for temporary storage during swaps.

 ### Summary